SashaPatsel/coding-drills/python/03/README.md

 for key, value in obj.items(): print("My {0} is {1}".format(key, value))
 ```
+* The .items() method is grabbing key/value pairs from the object we invoke it on.

+* The .format() method is informing the string it is invoked on what each value in curly braces corresponds to.
+For example, {0} will refer to key, because key is the first argument passed into the format method.

 6. Once you've reprinted the user's own information to them (step 5), ask them if their information is correct (it is recommended to ask them to input y or n).
 Create an if statement that checks to see whether the user affirmed the input or not.
 The rest of our logic can lie in this if statement.
 Because we set up an infinite loop, any input that does not meet the condition we set, will trigger the loop again.

 7. If the user affirms their information is correct, insert their information into the users array.
 This is done using the .append() method, which works exactly the same as the .push method in javascript.